daidensacha/buttonStyler/README.md

 -  **Toggle Switches**  \- Users will be able to disable or enable some fields of inputs to include or exclude them from the button styling.
 Not everyone likes a pizza with the works.

--  **navbar**  \- Fixed Navbar, with a toggle button so users will be able to open the off-canvas and see a list of valuable resources.
+-  **Navbar**  \- Fixed Navbar, with a toggle button so users will be able to open the off-canvas and see a list of valuable resources.

 -  **Copy to clipboard**  \- Users will be able to copy the CSS style easily, and there will be visual feedback to confirm the Copy is successful.